spottmedia/rust-wasm-starter/README.md

 #### Re-provisioning

-to update container to the latest from the repo
+just update machine

     molecule converge && molecule verify

-to scrap the machine and bring it back up
+scrap the machine and bring it back up

     molecule destroy && molecule converge && molecule verify

-the latter might be useful if you've broken the dev container too much and want a fresh start
+^ the latter might be useful if you've broken the dev container too much and want a fresh start

 ## Instaling the wasm stack